 The Edelweiss Lodge and Spa is truly the peak of luxury in the Taos Ski Valley.
 Located on the Strawberry Hill slopes in the Taos Ski Valley village, the Edelweiss features true ski-in/ski- out convenience.
 The Edelweiss Lodge & Spa blends a sophisticated ambience, an array of amenities, and professional service for a first-class lodging experience.

 The Edelweiss Lodge & Spa offers one, two, and three bedroom vacation condominiums as well a limited number of “lock-off" hotel rooms.
 Each condominium is uniquely furnished and has a fully equipped kitchen, living room, dining area, washer/dryer, gas fireplace, satellite television, and high speed internet.
 Property amenities include boot lockers, complimentary ski valet service, on-site underground parking, an exercise facility, dry sauna, and outdoor hot tub.

 The Edelweiss Spa offers a range of spa treatments including a variety of massage therapies, facials, body scrubs, and private yoga instruction.
-Also on-site, The Blonde Bear Tavern has a bar, lounge area, and dining room for Après Ski bites and drinks as well as a full dinner menu presented by Chef Joseph Wrede.
-The lobby game room has a television, pool table and foosball to keep the kids entertained.
-Café Naranja is open daily through the winter for breakfast and lunch as well as offering an assortment of snacks, drinks and package beer, wine and liquor.
+Also on-site, The Blonde Bear Tavern is open daily during the ski season for Aprés Ski and dinner, featuring world-class cocktails, wine bar, and critically acclaimed food.
+The lobby game room has a large flat-screen television, pool table, and foosball tables to keep the kids entertained.

 The Edelweiss has it all.
 We hope you will come discover what makes the Edelweiss “The Peak of Luxury in Taos Ski Valley”.